oceanicsdotio/oceanics.io/README.md

 Netlify serverless `functions` provide our backend.
 These are single purpose endpoints that support secure data access and processing.

+## Build

 Running `make out` will build packages.

+## Testing

-Running `make test` pushed to a test environment and populates the connected database with the examples described in `specification.yaml`.
+Running `make test` pushes to a test environment and populates the connected database with the examples described in `specification.yaml`.

+Both frontend and backend will be deployed, but at this time tests only run against `functions`.

 ## Environment

-These environment variables must be present for things to work:
+Some environment variables are required for things to work.

+Most apply to `functions`:
-- `NEO4J_HOSTNAME`: the hostname for Neo4j instance
+- `NEO4J_HOSTNAME`: the database hostname
-- `NEO4J_ACCESS_KEY`: the password for Neo4j instance
+- `NEO4J_ACCESS_KEY`: the database password
-- `JWT_SIGNING_KEY`: A signing key for e-mail verification
+- `JWT_SIGNING_KEY`: A signing key for transaction verification
+- `POSTMARK_SERVER_API_TOKEN`: credentials for sending out of band verification emails
+- `SITE_RECAPTCHA_KEY`: key for Google ReCaptcha verification

+These need to be defined in Netlify cloud, but it can help to have saved locally for debugging.

+Fewer are used [publically by Next](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables#bundling-environment-variables-for-the-browser) `app`:
+- `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN`: mapbox access token for map interface

+These are inlined during the `next build` process, and need to be defined only in the local `.env` file that Next reads from.

+Building locally and deploying to Netlify requires these variables in the `netlify.toml` file.

+- `NODE_VERSION`: Node version used to build functions, also the default runtime for functions when deployed
+- `NETLIFY_NEXT_PLUGIN_SKIP`: We define our our build process and pre-build static assets

+Testing with `functions.spec.ts` also requires service account credentials:
 - `SERVICE_ACCOUNT_USERNAME`: email for service account
 - `SERVICE_ACCOUNT_PASSWORD`: password for service account

-- `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN`: mapbox access token for map interface
+These need to be defined in the `.envrc` file used by `direnv` when testing is run locally.

 ## Dead code and unused dependencies